Handbook of the Graduate Program in

 - Table of contents

-- Specific aims - should contain at least 2 aims - 1 page limit
+- Specific aims - should contain at least two aims - one page limit

 It is understood that these aims may change over the course of the research just as they do for the mentor’s grants.
 A preference is for more aims rather than less to demonstrate the scope and potential of the project.
 Students commonly revise their proposals during the course of their dissertation research.
 Thus, it is not necessary for students to have a complete set of preliminary data supporting the aims of the proposal.